munificent/journal/asset/post/2010-07-13-fibers-coroutines-in-finch.md

 If you like textbook definitions, here's one for you:

-> Fibers are a lightweight cooperative multi-tasking construct that let you swich between multiple flows of execution.
+> Fibers are a lightweight cooperative multi-tasking construct that let you
+> switch between multiple flows of execution.

 If you're familiar with threads this might explain it better: Imagine a system where all of your threads run at the highest priority so that when one thread